 The AEI strives to provide a healthy and safe learning environment for all students, faculty and staff.
 Based on the Seven Grandfather Teachings students are expected to behave in a manner that is respectful to all individuals they may come in contact with as a result of their registration into any AEI program.
-The Anishinabek Educational Institute prohibits the following behaviours:
+The Anishinabek Educational Institute prohibits the following behaviours in all forms of program delivery (in-person, hybrid & virtual):

-- The use of or being under the influence of intoxicating beverages or illegal substances in the classroom or on the property; - Any and all forms of harassment; - Being in possession of prohibited firearms and weapons; - Engaging in activities that endanger the health, safety and security of individuals; - Use of profanity, abusive, aggressive or vulgar language and/or gestures during or while at any property or location associated with AEI programs;
+- The use of or being under the influence of intoxicating and/or illegal substances in the classroom or on the property; - All forms of harassment; - · Being in possession of prohibited firearms and weapons; - Engaging in activities that endanger the health, safety, and security of individuals: - Use of profanity, abusive, aggressive, or vulgar language and/or gestures during or while at any property or location associated with AEI programs; - Breach of confidentiality

-Students should at all times communicate in a professional manner minding their tone, choice of words and the effects those words, whether written or verbal.
+Students should always communicate in a professional manner minding their tone, choice of words and the effects those words, whether written or verbal.

-- First Offence: Students behaving in such a manner that is prohibited will be asked to meet with the EDO and/or the Student Wellness Coordinator to discuss the matter.
+First Offence: Students behaving in such a manner that is prohibited will be asked to meet with the Program Coordinator and/or the Student Wellness Coordinator to discuss the matter.
 At that time the student will receive a verbal warning, which will be documented in their student file, and/or may be asked to leave the classroom.
-Removal from the classroom will be recorded as an absence on the daily attendance. - Second Offence: Continued prohibited behaviour will result in a written notice in their student file, a copy may be submitted to their funder, and the student will be required to leave the classroom.
 Removal from the classroom will be recorded as an absence on the daily attendance.

+Second Offence: Continued prohibited behaviour will result in a written notice in their student file, a copy may be submitted to their funder, and the student will be required to leave the classroom.
+Removal from the classroom will be recorded as an absence on the daily attendance.

-Third Offence: Should the prohibited behaviour continue beyond the second warning the student will be notified that they will be involuntarily withdrawn from the course and/or program.
+Should the prohibited behaviour continue beyond the Third Offence: second warning the student will be notified that they will be involuntarily withdrawn from the course and/or program.